Mahogany desk from the early 20th century with paneled sides and black leather upholstery - antique

 Description

-Mahogany desk from the early 20th century with side panels and black leather upholstery above 3 drawers with compartments and 3 graduated drawers on each plinth, all fitted with original brass handles and surrounded by cane pilasters, standing on a plinth and casters.
+Mahogany desk from the early 20th century with side panels and black leather upholstery above 3 drawers with compartments and 3 graduated drawers on each plinth, all fitted with original brass handles and surrounded by rattan pilasters, standing on a plinth and casters.
 This desk is in fantastic condition, ready to be placed in your home.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There is currently a growing appreciation for high-quality vintage items that possess a distinct character and soul.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
+Empire-style furniture and accessories originate from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.

-The most important aspect of prestigious antique furniture is originality.
-This is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
+The key aspect of prestigious antique furniture is originality.
+This is ultimately important for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details

-SKU NIMQUES-Sn4192
+| SKU | NIMQUES-Sn4192 |

-Manufacturer Nimbus Antiques
+| Manufacturer | Nimbus Antiques |

-Model Sn4192
+| Model | Sn4192 |

-Material mahogany, leather, brass
+| Material | mahogany, leather, brass |

-Size W78cm W62cm - knee opening W152cm D90cm
+| Size | W78cm W62cm - knee opening W152cm D90cm |

 See catalog